ansible-collections/community.sops/README.md

 <!-- List any external resources the collection depends on, for example minimum versions of an OS, libraries, or utilities.
 Do not list other Ansible collections here. -->

-You will need to install [`sops`](https://github.com/getsops/sops) manually before using plugins provided by this collection.
+You will need to install [the `sops` CLI tool](https://github.com/getsops/sops) manually before using plugins provided by this collection.

 ## Collection Documentation